 cPanel can be pretty confusing if you’ve never worked with a web-based control panel before.
 Most guides are written for those with a web hosting background by tech gurus with little concern for the uninitiated.
 If, like many, you’re part of the latter, this guide is for you.

-cPanel is a web-based control panel where you can manage everything you need to host a website, including convenient extras like email, FTP (File Transfer Protocol) accounts, and DNS (Domain Name Systems).
-It’s easy to keep up to date as long as you don’t try to modify the way it works or overloads it with non-standard plugins.
+cPanel is a web-based control panel where you can manage everything you need to host a website.
+This includes convenient extras like email, FTP (File Transfer Protocol) accounts, and DNS (Domain Name Systems), and a pleasant graphical user interface to wrap it all up.
+It’s easy to keep up to date as long as you don’t try to modify the way it works or overload it with non-standard plugins.

 With cPanel you can: